Do Federal Agencies Actually Use MacBooks?

 Legislation and Policies

-Government technology procurement policies can influence the choice of hardware.
+Government technology procurement policies influence hardware choices.
 The General Services Administration (GSA) provides guidelines and contracts for purchasing technology.
 These policies sometimes include compatibility requirements that favor Windows systems.

 Technology Standards